robfinch/Cores/FT64/README.md

 # Software
 There is an asssembler and 'C64' compiler for FT64.
 The assembler does not yet fully support all the instructions for the core.

+# Versions
+There is now a non-superscalar clocked sequential version of the FT64 core.
+This allows the instruction set to be executed on a smaller core.